-On September 30, 2009, we sold in a private placement 3,710 shares, or \$3.7 million, of a new series of 8% Non-Cumulative Convertible Preferred Stock, Series 2009, \$1.00 par value, with a liquidation preference of \$1,000 per share (the "Preferred Stock"), based on the private placement exemption under Section 4(2) of the Securities Act of 1933 (the "Securities Act") and Rule 506 of Regulation D. The Preferred Stock will qualify as Tier 1 capital for regulatory capital purposes.
+On September 30, 2009, we sold in a private placement 3,710 shares, or \$3.7 million, of 8% Non-Cumulative Convertible Preferred Stock, Series 2009, \$1.00 par value, with a liquidation preference of \$1,000 per share (the "Series 2009 Preferred Stock"), based on the private placement exemption under Section 4(2) of the Securities Act of 1933 (the "Securities Act") and Rule 506 of Regulation D.

-The terms of the Preferred Stock provide that the Preferred Stock may be converted into common stock under three different scenarios.
-First, the Preferred Stock may be converted at the holder's option, on any dividend payment date, at the option of the holder, into shares of common stock based on a conversion rate determined by dividing \$1,000 by \$5.50, plus cash in lieu of fractional shares and subject to anti-dilution adjustments.
-Second, after three years, on or after June 1, 2012, Summit may, at its option, on any dividend payment date, convert some or all of the Preferred Stock into shares of Summit's common stock at the then applicable conversion rate.
+The terms of the Series 2009 Preferred Stock provide that it may be converted into common stock under three different scenarios.
+First, the Series 2009 Preferred Stock may be converted at the holder's option, on any dividend payment date, at the option of the holder, into shares of common stock based on a conversion rate determined by dividing \$1,000 by \$5.50, plus cash in lieu of fractional shares and subject to anti-dilution adjustments (the "Series 2009 Conversion Rate").
+Second, on or after June 1, 2012, Summit may, at its option, on any dividend payment date, convert some or all of the Series 2009 Preferred Stock into shares of Summit's common stock at the then applicable Series 2009 Conversion Rate.
 Summit may exercise this conversion right if, for 20 trading days within any period of 30 consecutive trading dates during the six months immediately preceding the conversion, the closing price of the common stock exceeds 135% of \$5.50.
-Third, after ten years, on June 1, 2019, all of the Preferred Stock will be converted at the then applicable conversion price.
-Adjustments to the conversion price will be made in the event of a stock dividend, stock split, reclassification, reorganization, merger or other similar transaction.
+Third, after ten years, on June 1, 2019, all remaining outstanding shares of the Series 2009 Preferred Stock will be converted at the then applicable Series 2009 Conversion Rate.
+Adjustments to the Series 2009 Conversion Rate will be made in the event of a stock dividend, stock split, reclassification, reorganization, merger or other similar transaction.